Seahawks notes: Germain Ifedi steps up vs. Myles Garrett; Russell Wilson’s helmet headset issues

 Wilson said he had some issues with the headset in his helmet in the third quarter, which caused him to have to call the plays on his own for a little while.

-One of the series ended with Wilson’s second TD pass to Brown that put Seattle ahead 25-20.
+One of the series ended with Wilson’s second touchdown pass to Brown that put Seattle ahead 25-20.

 “I couldn’t hear anything so I just kept calling plays,’’ Wilson said.
 “When you study the game plan, you know what you want to do.’’

-The Seahawks went with a no-huddle for part of that series, in part due to the communication issues — Wilson said he handled it basically like a two-minute drive, when Wilson also often makes the calls.
+The Seahawks went no-huddle for part of that series, in part due to the communication issues — Wilson said he handled it basically like a two-minute drive, when he also often makes the calls.

 Carroll laments he didn’t take safety